Our legal obligation to provide information

-Agencies can request a range of information including a customer’s name, address, phone number, email address, service number and connection dates, date of birth and previous address.
+Agencies may request information like a customer's name, address, phone number, email address, service number, connection date, date of birth, and previous addresses.

 Internet records can be requested, including the date, time and duration of internet sessions as well as email logs from the services we provide.